ShayanGilmour/Ukkonen/README.md

 # Ukkonen's Algorithm
+Creating suffix tree using Ukkonen's Algorithm.

-Ukkonen's Algorithm implemented by python with tkinter interface
+Ukkonen's Algorithm implemented with python and tkinter interface

 There are 4 code, the general principle of all of them are the same; All of them create a (generalized) suffix tree in linear time.
 But each of them uses this tree to solve different problems.